Cris Cheek: Personal life

 Cheek lived in Hackney and Canning Town between 1981 and 1994.
-Whilst working for dance and performance artists and improvising music groups, he began writing songs with Sianed Jones, performing and recording with Philip Jeck as Slant.
+Whilst working for dance and performance artists and improvising music groups he began writing songs with Sianed Jones, performing and recording with Philip Jeck as Slant.
 Slant released three albums.
-Jones and Cheek later moved to Lowestoft.
-He was an active member of poetics e-list communities for the following twenty years.
+Jones and Cheek later moved to Lowestoft in 1994.
+He was an active member of poetics e-list communities for the following fifteen years.
 During this time, he taught performance writing at Dartington College of Arts, working alongside Caroline Bergvall as well as many others. cheek also made contemporary vaudeville shows with folk musician Chris Foster that toured to village halls and community centers around England.

+Cheek and Jones have a son, Osian Tam.

 While working at the Dartington College of Arts, Cheek began teaching with and subsequently working with Kirsten Lavers to produce a substantial web of projects under the author function Thinks Not Worth Keeping, shortened to TNWK.

-cris was in a relationship, subsequently married to Erin E. Edwards and then divorced between 2012 and 2021. cris lived in Cincinnati, before moving to Labastide-Rouairoux in Tarn, southern France in the summer of 2022.
+cris was in a relationship, subsequently married to Erin E. Edwards and then divorced between 2012 and 2021. cris lived in Cincinnati, before moving to Labastide-Rouairoux in Tarn, south-west France in the summer of 2022.